What Causes OCD? continued...

 OCD will not go away by itself, so it is important to seek treatment.
 The most effective approach to treating OCD combines medications with cognitive behavioral therapy.

-: Antidepressants, such as selective serotonin reuptake inhibitor (SSRI) antidepressants like Paxil, Prozac, and Zoloft may be helpful in treating OCD.
+- Medication therapy: Antidepressants, such as selective serotonin reuptake inhibitor (SSRI) like Paxil, Prozac, and Zoloft, may be helpful in treating OCD.
 Older drugs -- tricyclic antidepressants like Anafranil -- might also be used.
+Some atypical antipsychotics, such as Risperdal or Abilify, also have been shown to have value for OCD either when used alone or in combination with an SSRI.